 Next day dawned muggy, and slightly overcast.
 The ship was rolling with a kind of stately grace across the South Atlantic.
 Holding onto handrails and taking care when walking up and down stairs was definitely advisable.
 Many of the passengers- seemingly seasoned old Fred.
 Olsen hands- took the whole thing in their stride.

 A sea day on a ship as traditional and well mannered as Boudicca is a world removed from resort life aboard the super sized ships.
-There are no rock climbing walls or hairy teeth competitions here; the infectious, often frantic hugger- mugger that propels such days at sea is completely absent here.
+There are no rock climbing walls, ice skating rinks or hairy teeth competitions here; the infectious, often frantic hugger- mugger that propels such days at sea is completely absent on a ship such as this.

 Instead, I took my time over a long, languid breakfast in the Secret Garden cafe, before heading up to the library for an hour or so to pick out the books I intended to devour over the course of our trio of sea days.